ritikraj3001/Mahendra_Sales_Store_Annual_Report_Excel/README.md

 ## 2. short Discription / purpose
 welcome to Mahendra sales store project
-The dataet contain data of a shopkeeper which sales there online product in various state of india.
+The dataset contain data of a shopkeeper which sales there online product in various state of india.

 ---